* Italy forms government after months of uncertainty

 By Ryan Vlastelica

-Wall Street followed European stocks higher as Italy's new
+Wall Street followed European stocks higher as Italian Prime

-Prime Minister Enrico Letta's focus on growth and away from
+Minister Enrico Letta urged a focus on growth policies and away

 "After the election there was a lot of uncertainty about